-Goldman, Sachs & Co. and some of its affiliates have engaged and may engage in transactions with us and have performed and may perform services for us and some of our affiliates in the ordinary course of business, including the underwriting of our securities.
+Goldman Sachs and some of its affiliates have engaged and may engage in transactions with us and have performed and may perform services for us and some of our affiliates in the ordinary course of business, including the underwriting of our securities.

-On the date of this prospectus, Goldman Sachs beneficially owns 4,906,932 common units (including the 3,000,000 common units offered hereby), or approximately 8 percent of our outstanding common units, and a 9.9 percent membership interest in our general partner, which, as discussed above, may be exchanged for a number of our common units beginning in October 2008, or prior to October 2008 upon the occurrence of certain events.
-If all of the common units offered by this prospectus are sold, Goldman Sachs would beneficially own 1,906,932 common units, or approximately 3 percent of our outstanding common units (assuming that Goldman Sachs has not exchanged its 9.9 percent membership interest in our general partner prior to the completion of such sale, Goldman Sachs has not acquired any additional common units, and that we have not issued any additional common units prior to the completion of such sale), and a 9.9 percent membership interest in our general partner.
-Of the 4,906,932 common units beneficially owned by Goldman Sachs, 1,906,532 common units, or approximately 3 percent of our outstanding common units, are deemed to be beneficially owned by Goldman Sachs because they are held in client accounts for which Goldman Sachs exercises voting or investment authority, or both.
+On April 20, 2004, Goldman Sachs beneficially owned 5,512,967 common units (including the 3,774,200 common units offered hereby), or approximately 9.2 percent of our outstanding common units.
+If all of the common units offered by this prospectus are sold, Goldman Sachs would beneficially own 1,738,767 common units, or approximately 2.9 percent of our outstanding common units (assuming that Goldman Sachs has not acquired any additional common units and that we have not issued any additional common units prior to the completion of such sale).
+Of the 5,512,967 common units beneficially owned by Goldman Sachs, 1,738,367 common units, or approximately 2.9 percent of our outstanding common units, are deemed to be beneficially owned by Goldman Sachs because they are held in client accounts for which Goldman Sachs exercises voting or investment authority, or both.
 Goldman Sachs disclaims beneficial ownership of common units held in these client accounts.